epics-base/pvxs/documentation/client.rst

     // Context configured from process environment
     client::Context ctxt = client::Config::fromEnv().build();

-Programatic configuration can be accomplished by explicitly filling in a `pvxs::client::Config`.
+Programmatic configuration can be accomplished by explicitly filling in a `pvxs::client::Config`.

 Making Requests
 ---------------